hanxueb/DRL/PASPPO_POC/README.md

 Number of layers, input, output and hidden layers can be configured.

-1) learnerBase.py: Common operations of different algorithms.
+1) learnerBase.py: Base class of algorithms, to extend with new algorithms easily.
-2) learnerPAPPO.py: PAPPO implementation with tensorflow eager execution, build network based on modtype(model type class) and modname(model name) and train.
+2) learnerPASPPO.py: PAPPO implementation with tensorflow eager execution, build network based on modtype(model type class) and modname(model name) and train.
+3) policy.py:  Base class of policy networks, to extend with new policy networks easily.
-3) policyPAPPO.py:  policy network of PAPPO
+4) policyPASPPO.py:  Policy network of PAPPO.
-4) experience_buffer.py: Data structure for saving experience item(State, action, next state, reward...)
+5) experience_buffer.py: Data structure for saving experience item(State, action, next state, reward...).

-To add:
-1) A3C, SDQN, DDPG, D4PG algorithms.
-2) Advantages calculation as in PPO Paper